K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Check ①Organization and ②Space. ③Search Terms can also be checked.<br>
 ![06]

-2. Click ① Details button beside the organization name.
+2. Click the ① Details button beside the organization name.
 Check detailed information of the ② Organization.<br>
 ![07]

-3. Click ①Detail button beside Space Name.
+3. Click the ①Detail button beside Space Name.
 Check detailed information on ②Space.<br>
 ![08]